Norbert515/flutter_ide/README.md

 **Why is this great?**

 Flutter developers know Flutter.
-Meaning, the entry barrier to creating a plugin is very low.
+Meaning, the entry barrier to create a plugin is very low.

 In addition, because this is Flutter - creating intuitive and beautiful UI's for the plugin is easier than ever before.